mandereh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe -> john doe
-10-mirror_permissions -> setting the permissions of one file to another 11-directories_permissions -> setting permissions for all dir
+10-mirror_permissions -> setting the permissions of one file to another 11-directories_permissions -> setting permissions for all dir 12-directory_permissions -> create a dir and set it a permission